“Those who can, Do… Those who can’t, TEACH!”

-Each area had its own dedicated set of instructors and each instructor was an expert in his or her respective field.
+Each area had its own dedicated set of instructors and each instructor was an expert in their respective field.

 Some of them were still working, working just to ensure they were current with the latest technology, working to ensure that what they were teaching and the way they were delivering that information was still relevant.